yoctoproject/poky/documentation/ref-manual/ref-variables.rst

       For guidance on how to create your own file permissions settings table file, examine the existing ``fs-perms.txt``.

+   FIT_GENERATE_KEYS
+      Decides whether to generate the keys for signing fitImage if they don't already exist.
+The keys are created in ``UBOOT_SIGN_KEYDIR``.
+      The default value is 0.

    FIT_HASH_ALG
       Specifies the hash algorithm used in creating the FIT Image.
 For e.g. sha256.

+   FIT_KEY_GENRSA_ARGS
+      Arguments to openssl genrsa for generating RSA private key for signing fitImage.
+The default value is "-F4". i.e. the public exponent 65537 to use.

+   FIT_KEY_REQ_ARGS
+      Arguments to openssl req for generating certificate for signing fitImage.
+      The default value is "-batch -new". batch for non interactive mode and new for generating new keys.

+   FIT_KEY_SIGN_PKCS
+      Format for public key ceritifcate used in signing fitImage.
+      The default value is "x509".

    FIT_SIGN_ALG
       Specifies the signature algorithm used in creating the FIT Image.
       For e.g. rsa2048.

+   FIT_SIGN_NUMBITS
+      Size of private key in number of bits used in fitImage.
+The default value is "2048".

    FONT_EXTRA_RDEPENDS
       When inheriting the :ref:`fontcache <ref-classes-fontcache>` class,